New Zealand Superannuation Fund: View | Dynamic Glass

 During August 2015, The New Zealand Superannuation invested US$75 million into American-based electrochromic glass company View with a percentage owned not being released.

 Kaingaroa Timberlands Partnership

-On Feb, 28th 2014, The Fund sold 2.5% of its stake in the Kaingaroa Timberlands Partnership to the Kakano Investment Limited Partnership, reducing its share from 41.25% to a 38.75% stake in the Kaingaroa partnership.
+On 28 February 2014, The Fund sold 2.5% of Kaingaroa Timberlands Partnership to the Kakano Investment Limited Partnership, reducing its share from 41.25% to a 38.75% stake in the Kaingaroa partnership.

 Other Investments

 Other investments include a 7,943,351 share (0.71%) stake in partially state-owned and controlled (51.95% - state-owned portion) company Air New Zealand.
 The Super Fund also holds a 37.59% stake in Datacom Group.
 The Fund occasionally cooperates with outside companies to develop projects.

 Exclusions

 The Superfund maintains a list of excluded companies similar to the Government Pension Fund of Norway.
 The Superfund will not invest in the companies within the list.